-There will be three graded "checkpoints" associated with each lab.
-If you have a question or when you have completed each checkpoint, raise your hand or put your name in the appropriate queue and your graduate TA or one of the programming mentors will check your work.
-Part of earning each checkpoint for the lab will involve answering short questions about the material.
+There will be three graded exercises or "checkpoints" associated with each lab.
+You are encouraged to talk with your study group classmates about the lecture material, the lab exercises, and about C++ programming skills.
+This will help reduce the burden on the TAs and will reduce your waiting time in lab.
+Note: Each student must produce his/her own exercise solutions.
+To earn credit for each checkpoint you will need to answer short questions about the material.
 If you have done the checkpoint and understood it, you should have no trouble earning this credit.
 If you have relied on help from other students too much, you may find the questions hard to answer.